annesjebamony/securities-lending-utilization-ml/README.md

 # Securities Lending Utilization Analysis

 This project analyzes short lending utilization patterns using the **FIS Astec Analytics Short Lending Data (SLD)** feed from Nasdaq Data Link.
-It aims to uncover trends, identify anomalies, and predict future utilization behavior to support Securities-Based Lending (SBL) firms.
+It aims to show trends, identify anomalies, and predict future utilization behavior to support Securities-Based Lending (SBL) firms.

----

 The goal of this project is to analyze how the borrowing demand for securities fluctuates over time.
 I aim to predict utilization percentages and detect anomalies using data science and machine learning methods, helping SBL firms optimize lending strategies, assess market risk, and price loans more effectively.

 ---